isomorphic-software/smartclient-docs/classes/SavedSearches.md

 #### Identifying components associated with Saved Searches

-Stored saved search records will have the `componentId` field set to the identifier returned by [SavedSearches.getSavedSearchId](#method-savedsearchesgetsavedsearchid) for a component.
-By default this method returns an identifer based on the a [local ID](Canvas.md#method-canvasgetlocalid) and [DataSource ID](DataBoundComponent.md#attr-databoundcomponentdatasource).
-This means that if you assign a unique ID to a component that saves searches, and don't change that ID, stored saved searches will always be associated with the component and its current DataSource.
+Stored SavedSearch records will have the `componentId` field set to the identifier returned by [SavedSearches.getSavedSearchId](#method-savedsearchesgetsavedsearchid) for a component.
+By default this method returns a [minimal locator](AutoTest.md#classmethod-autotestgetminimallocator).
+This means that if you assign a unique ID to a component that saves searches, and don't change that ID, stored saved searches will always be associated with the component.

-If you don't set a unique global ID on the component, and your component isn't part of a Reify screen, and so doesn't have a separate [local ID](Canvas.md#method-canvasgetlocalid), the default saved search identifier is not guaranteed to be consistent across changes to your app, and in that case, previously stored searches will no longer be associated with the component.
+If you don't have a unique ID on the component, the minimal locator is not guaranteed to be consistent across changes to your page layout.
+While Minimal Locators have a good chance of being unaffected even if you refactor your UI, but there are cases where they may change and previously stored searches would no longer be associated with the component.
+See the [AutoTest.getMinimalLocator](AutoTest.md#classmethod-autotestgetminimallocator) docs for details.

-Alternatively you can bypass the [ID](Canvas.md#method-canvasgetlocalid) dependency altogether and define an explicit [DataBoundComponent.savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid).
+Alternatively you can bypass minimal locator system altogether and define an explicit [DataBoundComponent.savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid).
 This allows you to define a stable identifier for storing saved searches without setting a component [ID](Canvas.md#attr-canvasid).

+Note that a component savedSearch ID string is not guaranteed to be immutable over a widget's lifespan.
+Autotest minimal locators can change in various cases such as changing page structure or binding the component to a new DataSource.
-Note that developers may explicitly change the [DataBoundComponent.savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid) at runtime.
-In this case, if the saved search ID changes, the component will be associated with a new set of saved searches.
-When an explicit `savedSearchId` is provided, it will not automatically be changed if a new DataSource is bound to the component.
-To keep the saved searches applicable to the current DataSource, developers may want to explicitly update `savedSearchId` in this case.
+Additionally developers may explicitly change the [DataBoundComponent.savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid) at runtime.

+In either case, if the saved search ID changes, the component will be associated with a new set of saved searches.
+There are cases where this is desirable.
+For example if a compnent is bound to one dataSource, and then gets bound to a new dataSource where previously stored searches would no longer be applicable, developers may explicitly change the savedSearchId for the component.

 #### Security Concerns